shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 }
 ```

 With this change, you are done implementing associations in PHP.
-Next up is the implementation in Ext JS.
+Next up is the implementation in ExtJS.

-## Ext JS Implementation
+## ExtJS Implementation

-Since we return the product including his associations, you now have to define them in Ext JS too.
-In addition, you have to define which type of association you are using and how you want it to be displayed.
+Since we return the product including its associations, you now have to define them in ExtJS too.
+In addition, you have to define which type of association you are using and how you want them to be displayed.

 In the following sections of the tutorial, multiple models and views will be created.
 You always have to register them in the `app.js` file.
 Below you'll find the final `app.js` with some commented lines so we don't have to show you the whole file every time we create a component.
-To enable a component, just uncomment the appropiate line and reload the application:
+To enable a component, just uncomment the appropriate line and reload the application:

 ```javascript
 Ext.define('Shopware.apps.SwagProduct', {